cuhsat/pssst/doc/api/api.md

 ### User Names

-All user/box names are specified by this format:
+All user names are specified by this format:

-`pssst.<user>.<box>`
+`pssst.<user>`

-All user and box names must be between 2 and 63 characters long and must only contain of the lowercase letters a-z and numbers.
+All user names must be between 2 and 63 characters long and must only contain of the lowercase letters a-z and numbers.
 The service prefix `pssst.` can be omitted, but should be specified for clarity reasons.
-If no box name is given, the users default box (named `box`) is used.

 ### User Quota

 Every user has a fix limit of `512 MB` overall buffered data.
-This includes all user specific data, such as the public key, boxes and messages.
-Neither the number of the users boxes, nor the size of a message are limited separately.
+This includes all user specific data, such as the public key and messages.
+The size of a message is not limited separately.
 This is limit is hard coded by the Redis database and may change in future releases.
 Only messages not yet pulled by the user will count to this limit.

 > To lower the used default quota at the time of the user creation, the
 > `quota` config setting in the `src/server/config.json` file can be used.